 Key findings

-• These have been downloaded by over 415 million users
+- These have been downloaded by over 1.53 billion users

-• Nearly 5 percent (19) of all the company privacy policies we reviewed contained claims that the respective apps were not intended for children, despite being within the “Everyone” age category on Google Play
+- Over six percent (31) of all the company privacy policies we reviewed contained claims that the respective apps were not intended for children, despite being within the “Everyone” age category on Google Play

-9 percent of the apps we flagged try to place the onus on parents or children, asking children to refrain from submitting PI to the app or for parents to monitor their child’s app usage.
-Apps should request parental consent from the onset if they’re to collect PI (they shouldn’t expect parents to look into this themselves, and they certainly shouldn’t expect children to read privacy policies before submitting data).
+18 percent of the apps we flagged try to place the onus on parents or children, asking children to refrain from submitting PI to the app or for parents to monitor their child’s app usage.
+Apps should request parental consent from the onset if they’re to collect PI.
+They shouldn’t expect parents to look into this themselves, and they certainly shouldn’t expect children to read privacy policies before submitting data.

 As a parent, you’d be forgiven for assuming a Google Play app displaying the “teacher approved” badge (a medal with a tick in it) has been through rigorous checks to ensure full compliance and child safety for the recommended ages.
 For example, the app below (which is suitable for all ages) has a teacher-approved badge.